Mc01/snakechain/README.md

 - Use AsyncIO for Node and integrate with other components
 - Make more intelligent hashing (introduce Merkle Trees for example)
 - Add more crypto features (simple consensus like pBFT for example)
-- Add support for P2P broadcasting
+- Add support for P2P broadcasting (protocol like IBC/ICS for example)

 ## Packages